College Admissions & Financing: Parents Offer Advice

-One parent pointed out, “Counselors have very limited information to assist your child in knowing what may or may not be financially feasible for your child.
-In some schools, counselors are barely keeping their head above water doing day-to-day stuff beyond creating a personalized plan of action for every senior they see.”
+“Counselors have very limited information to assist your child in knowing what may or may not be financially feasible for your child.
+In some schools, counselors are barely keeping their head above water doing day-to-day stuff beyond creating a personalized plan of action for every senior they see.” — Gail

 You can’t start your research too early.
 If it’s already senior year, you’ve probably missed some valuable opportunities.
 You can start moving the process forward during the freshman year, and take steps each year afterward.

 Many of the parents in our group said they were surprised by the lack of merit aid for their hard-working student.